raehik/symparsec/docs/formatting.md

     `representation` but that's it, so I consider it fairly unambiguous
 * parser state: `ps`
 * parser state custom state: `s`
+  * TODO. term/type s/s is fine because separate namespaces, but type/kind s/s
+    doesn't work, so I need to use type/kind custom/s.
+I should do the same for all uses.
+TODO annoying refactor. maybe use `cst` if you want shorter?
 * parser state index: `idx`
   * simple, obvious
 * parser error: `e`